 - You are pregnant, trying for a baby or breast-feeding.

-- If you are over 65 years of age.
+- You are over 65 years of age.
 This is because you could be more susceptible to side-effects.

 - You have a problem with the way your liver works, or if you have a problem with your kidneys.